446163/work/README.md

 ## The format of the repo

-The files are formatted in a standard way with a few exceptions because there are some other files apart from BTEC work her.
+The files are formatted in a standard way with a few exceptions because there are some other files apart from BTEC work here.

 All BTEC work will follow the naming scheme as follows: